-A woven willow tunnel was constructed in the meadow area on the edge of the carr in 2012 by volunteers and was maintained by the volunteers for several years, however the management of this sculpture was prevented by COVID restrictions while they were in effect.
-The willow sculpture is now overgrown as a result and the meadow area is dominated by competitive species.
+A woven willow tunnel was constructed in the wet meadow area on the edge of the carr in 2012 by volunteers and was maintained by the volunteers for several years, however the management of this sculpture was prevented by COVID restrictions while they were in effect.
+The willow sculpture is now overgrown as a result and the meadow area is dominated by competitive species making it difficult to access.
 The wet woodland will be allowed to expand into this area as part of the River Ver project, providing additional flood water storage and expanding the size of this rare and valuable habitat.